solracss/solracss/README.md

 <p align="center">As a dedicated functional tester by day, I'm following my heart's compass into the realm of frontend development. <br>
 <br>

-- 🏗 What I'm building now: [Meet landing page](https://github.com/solracss/fem-meet-landing-page)
+- 🏗 What I'm building now:

 - 👨‍🎓 Learning now: **Mastering HTML and CSS**